kellyav/isat_2020/README.md

 Code I've written for the Programming & Problem Solving course in the Integrated Science and Technology (ISAT) concentration, taken in Spring 2020 at JMU.

 ## Semester Progress
-I created all these repositories that i have up on Github this year (8).
+I created all these repositories that I have up on Github this year (8).
 As of May 1st 2020, I have done the following: